How to Develop a SaaS Billing System: Best Practices and Strategies

 - It's a foot in the door.
 Initial adoption is one of the biggest challenges facing a SaaS business, and the freemium model makes it as easy as possible for customers to get started with your product.

 - Viral potential.
-With such low barriers to use come significant viral potential: companies like Dropbox grew so rapidly because of user referrals, as their existing users passed on the product to friends and colleagues.
+With such low barriers to use come significant viral potential: companies like Dropbox grew rapidly because of user referrals, as their existing users passed the product on to friends and colleagues.

 CONS OF FREEMIUM PRICING